replicate/llama-chat/README.md

 TODO
-- the way we're doing message history isn't ideal, but that's complex and can be figured out later

 - probably want some sort of logic to truncate the message history (so we're not sending a prompt that's too long — we don't want an error there)
+- - the way we're doing message history isn't ideal, but that's complex and can be figured out later
-- fix the runtime error
+- [x] fix the runtime error
-- auto-scrolldown on last message
+- [ ] auto-scrolldown on last message
-- UI **touchups**
+- [ ] UI touchups
-- System prompts
+- S[ ] ystem prompts
 - add a select for the llama model (double check that they all have streaming)